 Please call us before you sign on the dotted line.
 We want to help you make a decision that is right for you.
 We can install a system that is custom fit for your needs, plus we monitor our systems so you can actually see in real time how much energy your modules are producing.
 We’ve seen “lease” installations with modules that are installed in the shade!
 Please don’t be left in the dark – give us a call.

-Why should I install a Renewable Energy System?
+Why should I install a Solar Energy System?

 Installing a Solar energy system is similar to buying a car with all of the fuel it will ever need.
 The upfront costs are more substantial, but you wouldn’t have to stop to fill it up ever again.
-Solar and Wind Energy Systems are not new technologies.
-They have evolved to become more efficient, aesthetically pleasing, and financially viable in recent years.
+Solar is not a new technology.
+It has evolved to become more efficient, aesthetically pleasing, and financially viable in recent years.
 It benefits you, it benefits the environment and it builds a sustainable future.
 Global warming, rising energy bills, and energy dependence affect all of us.
 Many people choose to become part of the solution.
-Capturing solar energy and wind power are ways to make a real contribution to sustainability.
-Right now, with Federal and local Incentives, an investment in a solar system will carry an even greater return on investment.
+Capturing solar energy makes a real contribution to sustainability.
+Right now, with Federal and Local Incentives, an investment in a solar system will carry an even greater return on investment.
 As energy costs increase, the rates of return get better.